TheresaLui/SelfHelpContent_v2/articles/partnercenter/marketplace-leadmanagement-general-questions.md

 3. Connect your offer to the lead destination while publishing the offer to the marketplace in Partner Center.
 See the documentation linked in step 1 for how to do this.
 4. Confirm the connection to the lead destination is set up properly.
 You can do so by clicking the "Validate" button available in the window where you are configuring the connection to your lead management destination in Partner Center.
 5. After validating the connection to the lead destination is successful, publish the offer in Partner Center.
 When you are viewing the offer before you go live (preview version of your offer), you can also test your lead connection by trying to acquire the offer yourself in the preview environment.
-6. Make sure the connection to the lead destination stays up-to-date so that you don’t lose any leads, so make sure you update these connections in Partner Center whenever something has changed on your CRM.
+6. Make sure the connection to the lead destination stays up-to-date so that you don’t lose any leads.
+Thus, ensure you update these connections in Partner Center whenever something has changed on your CRM.

 **Frequently asked questions**